Lady Beetles in the Landscape

 Lady beetles are often recognized as beneficial insects that feed on other insect pests like aphids and mites.
 However, the cute little adult insects that we see flying around are not particularly heavy feeders, but the immature larval stages can be quite voracious.
 Since immature lady beetle larvae do not resemble adult beetles, they are often mistakenly identified as plant pests.
 Lady beetle larvae are brightly colored with a tail like appendage resembling an alligator.
 These tiny larvae are constantly searching for a meal, feeding on aphids, mites, and other soft bodied insects, including the eggs of moths or butterflies.

-up-close of lady beetle pupa on a leaf When lady beetle larvae eventually pupate, they become stationary and attach themselves to various plants surfaces.
+When lady beetle larvae eventually pupate, they become stationary and attach themselves to various plants surfaces.
 Pupae do not resemble adult insects either, which can lead to home gardeners confusing theme for sucking insects, who may then try to remove them.
 Adult beetles will eventually emerge from these pupae casings, leaving these old structures behind.

 Lady beetles vary in color, with some insects almost completely black, while others can be reddish to orange.
 The multicolored Asian lady beetle can also vary in the number of spots present on their wing coverings.
 The multicolored Asian lady beetle, the seven spotted lady beetle, and the convergent lady beetle are some of the most common species you will find in our local landscapes.